| |

 it, the "Good Stuff."
 This, by the way, is when most of the impartation,

+and strange manifestations are seen and done.
 If this is true, it would follow that this second spirit

 is the source of the various strange manifestations, prophesies, doctrines,